settylab/atac_metacell_utilities/README.md

 * average gene accessibility, weighted by FIMO scores

 ## Environment Setup
 In order to run this pipeline, certain python and R packages need to be installed.
+Importantly, the `environment.yaml`/`requirements.txt` files include the `snakemake` package.

 ### Modules
 We also rely on some packages through `module load` system provide by SciComp.
 Specifically: